top of page

 Pfffff, as a woman, you don't know what's happening!
 It's like you're suddenly someone else.

-But just this: what exactly is premenopause and menopause?
+But just this: what exactly are premenopause and menopause?

 Perimenopause is the phase in which your body is already undergoing significant changes, even though you're often still menstruating.
 Hormones begin to fluctuate, sometimes years in advance.
 Your cycle changes, your emotions are all over the place, and you often don't recognize yourself anymore.
 It's a kind of in-between phase: you sense something's wrong, but you can't quite put your finger on it.